clarkfitzg/phd_research/notes/extendingR.md

 Mentions `.Primitive()` as being inherently not extensible because it uses a fixed internal lookup table for speed.
 So what is this `.Primitive()`?
-Indeed, looked at the R C code, and it is just a table in the C code.
+Indeed, looked at the R C code, and it is just a table in the C code in `src/main/names.c`.
 Interesting to me that the C code for internal things like `do_if` corresponding to R's `if()` is pretty small, maybe 20 lines.